qmacro/managed-associations-in-cap/flow.md

 * `./util/monsql` ("SQL")
 * `cds watch` ("SERVER")

-Each of these will produce output as soon as you invoke them, and will continue to monitor for changes and re-produce output as appropriate.
+Each of these will produce output as soon as we invoke them, and will continue to monitor for changes and re-produce output as appropriate.

 ## Start with the basic persistence layer artifacts